Meatballs

 Best: Simek's Italian Style Beef Meatballs

-$7.99 from Target
+$7.39 from Target

 Shop Now

-Wow, these are good.
-Like Rosina (see below), the seasoning is just right, but there’s so much more going on here.
-We’ve got garlic, onion, parsley, and even some Romano and parmesan cheese.
-There’s a nice grainy texture, like it was constructed from recently-made sausage.
 I love the crispy brown color, and despite the fact that an air fryer is generally the best way to cook frozen meatballs, the oven baked them up to a perfect crisp.
 The charred crunch on the edges are spectacular.
 As far as I’m concerned, I’m never buying another brand.
+Simek's meatballs are an easy pick for the best frozen meatballs to buy right now.

 Related: Forget McDonald’s: These Are the Best (and Worst) Frozen Chicken Nuggets